google/uncertainty-baselines/baselines/imagenet/README.md

 3. Uses ResNet-152.
 Training uses pre-trained SGD solutions.
 SWAG uses rank 20 which requires 20 + 2 copies of the model parameters, and 30 samples at test time.
 4. Uses ResNet-18.
 Scales KL by an additional factor of 5.
 5. cSGHMC uses a total of 9 copies of the full size of weights for prediction.
 The authors use a T=1/200 temperature scaling on the log-posterior (see the newly added appendix I at https://openreview.net/forum?id=rkeS1RVtPS)
+6. Uses [standard mixup](https://arxiv.org/abs/1710.09412) combined with the rescaling of the logits proposed in [Carratino et al., 2020](https://arxiv.org/abs/2006.06049), which consistently improves all metrics.
+The reported results is for a training of 90 epochs on `deterministic.py`.
+When run until 200 epochs (with the same hyperparameters), the results keep on improving, e.g., (top-1 acc, nll, ece) = (77.7%, 0.876, 0.027).

 TODO(trandustin): Add column for Checkpoints.